 Quaint Porches is located inland and famous for its pottery and clay art.
 Along the road leading up to the town, you’ll find already plenty of shops selling historical Porches Pottery.
-Cookware, flower pots, statues… you name it and you’ll find it.
-Another well-known landmark in Proches, outside of the center, is the Capela de Nossa Senhora da Rocha that was built on a cliff.
+Cookware, flower pots, statues… You name it and you’ll find it.
+Another well-known landmark in Proches, outside of the center, is the Capela de Nossa Senhora da Rocha which was built on a cliff.

 - Slide & Splash (10-minute drive): It’s a park with a solid reputation that has invested quite a bit in updates and renovations these past few years.
-With names as Big Slides Tower, Kamikaze, Disco River and Corkscrew, you’re guaranteed to have an epic adventure.
+With names such as Big Slides Tower, Kamikaze, Disco River, and Corkscrew, you’re guaranteed to have an epic adventure.

 In the heart of town, you’ll only find house rentals.
 The hotel closest to the city center, enjoying a privileged location over Praia do Vale de Covo is the Tivoli Carvoeiro.
 Another gorgeous hotel within walking distance is the Monte Santo Resort, awarded the title of Europe’s Most Romantic Resort in the 2019 World Travel Awards.

-The only international airport in the Algarve is Faro Airport, located about 1 hour driving from Carvoeiro.
-You can either rent a car at the airport or book this shuttle to your Carvoeiro hotel.
+The nearest airport to Carvoeiro Portugal is Faro Airport, located about 1 hour of driving from Carvoeiro.
+You can rent a car at the airport.

 - Should you visit Carvoeiro on a day trip, then it’s recommended to park your car in the Estrada do Farol (the only main street that allows parking).